 Our rocking Board of Directors is leading our organization as we grow and realize our vision.

 Meet the incredible group of smart folks who love this organization and are going above and beyond to put their time, talents, and treasure to ensuring our long-term sustainability.
+Our Board’s primary role is to help envision Mishkan for the present and future and ensure our financial sustainability and stability.
 They keep us motivated and grounded as we continue to pioneer new entryways into Jewish life.

 Rabbi Lizzi Heydemann

-Avi is excited about helping to create opportunities for progressive and spiritual engagement in the Jewish community.
+Avi (he/him) is excited about helping to create opportunities for progressive and spiritual engagement in the Jewish community.
 He and his family moved to Chicago in 2010 from New York City, where they had been longtime active members of B’nai Jeshurun, a leading synagogue community with similar values, passion and impact as Mishkan.
 Avi is the Chief Investment Officer of The Scion Group, a national owner and operator of student housing communities located in major university campus markets across the US.
 Originally from Montreal, Avi graduated from McGill University and received an MBA from Columbia Business School.
-He is also on the Board of Hillel at Northwestern University, where two of his children, Dani and Eitan, are students.
-His youngest child, Orly, is in her junior year of high school.
+He is also on the Board of Hillel at Northwestern University, and proud dad to Dani, Eitan, and Orly.